 Team Monkey Dragon

 This team is hosting a summer fete at Shephalbury from 2pm-5pm on Friday 19th August to raise money for Garden House Hospice Care.
 Activities including a penalty shoot-out, face painting and many sports activities.
-Click here for more details.
+Click here

 The same group are doing a sponsored swim, treading water for 230 minutes at Stevenage swimming pool.
 This is in recognition of the 230,000 people nationwide that the Garden House Hospice work with.

 Condensed versions of the NCS Summer Programme also take place in the Spring and Autumn.
 These comprise of a one week residential trip followed by several weekend / evening sessions based on planning and delivering a Social Action Project.
 Please contact email@example.com